Working with LOBs for application development requires that you understand LOB semantics and various techniques used with LOBs.

 You cannot specify LOB columns in the

-BY clause of a query, or in the
+BY clause of a query, the

 You cannot specify a LOB column in a